 7 Financial No-Nos for Fitness Clubs and Studios

 Health club owners often spend their days looking for new members and serving existing ones—not to mention managing staff, maintaining equipment, and more.
 However, staying on top of your business’s finances is just as important.
-But, if you’re like most health club owners, bookkeeping and managing money is not why you went into business or where you want to spend time.
+But, if you’re like most health club owners, bookkeeping and managing money are not why you went into business or where you want to spend time.

 If you don’t stay on top of your finances, the rest of your time won’t matter.